VasylPopaz/goit-test-task/README.md

 4. Pagination The tweets are displayed in sets of three cards per page.

-5. A "Load More" button is available at the bottom of the user list.
+5."Load More" button is available at the bottom of the user list.
 Clicking this button dynamically loads the next set of three cards.

 6. "Scroll Up" button becomes visible after the user scrolls down the page.
 When the button is clicked, the page will scroll to the top, and the button will